 About the Award

-The award provides students with a paid fellowship per semester, or per academic year, a $500 project supplies budget, and a $500 dissemination fund.
+The award provides students with a paid fellowship per semester, or per academic year, a $500 project supplies budget per semester, and a $500 dissemination fund.
 The award can be distributed in the following ways:

-- $1,500 fellowship, equivalent to a $10 per hour wage for 10 hours per week for an academic semester
+- $2,500 fellowship for approximately 10 hours per week for an academic semester

-- $1,500 fellowship, equivalent to a $10 per hour wage for 5 hours per week for an academic year
+- $2,500 fellowship for approximately 5 hours per week for an academic year

-- $3,000 fellowship, equivalent to a $10 per hour wage for 10 hours per week for an academic year
+- $5,000 fellowship for approximately 10 hours per week for an academic year

 - Applications of this type will be more competitive

 Please specify the amount and duration of the award in the application.
 Also, please note that this fellowship is not renewable.

 The fellowship is available to undergraduate students at GVSU who have not completed the requirements for graduation.
-It is expected that the student will be enrolled at GVSU as an undergraduate for at least one full semester of study beyond the period of the award.
+It is preferred that the student will be enrolled at GVSU as an undergraduate for at least one full semester of study beyond the period of the award.
 Successful applicants generally have a 3.0 GPA or higher in their major.
 Please note that this fellowship cannot be awarded to support an independent study (399 or 499), or an Honors Thesis.

-All tenured, tenure-track, and visiting faculty are eligible to mentor Kindschi Fellows.
+All tenured, tenure-track, visiting, and affiliate faculty are eligible to mentor Kindschi Fellows.

 - Deb Burg, Biomedical Sciences